xemle/home-gallery/README.md

 * Watch your photos and videos from mobile phone
 * Serve all your images from multiple source directories (hard drive, camara files, mobile phone files, etc)

+## Documentation

+See [docs.home-gallery.org](https://docs.home-gallery.org) for general documentation

 ## General Architecture

 The gallery has several components:

 * File indexer (short term 'index'): Index of your files and directories state including SHA1 content hashes
 * Extractor: Calculates preview files and videos and extracts meta data like exif data, geo reverse lookups, dominant colors, etc.
 * Storage: All generated files from the extractor are stored here.
-These files are also servced by the server
+These files are also served by the server
 * Database builder (short term 'builder'): Based on the index and the storage the gallery database is created
 * Web Server (short term 'server'): Serve the database and the previews of the storage
 * Web App: Application which runs on the browser
 * Events: Manual user actions such as manual tagging
+* Exporter: Export a subset as static website to share the subset on a web space

 The general workflow is to index your directories -> extract meta data and calculate previews -> build the database -> serve the Web App.

 Further features:

 - Due the file index the detection of changed media becomes quite fast after the first run
-- Once the preview files are generated and mete data are extraced, the original sources are not touchted and required any more.
+- Once the preview files are generated and mete data are extraced, the original sources are not touched and required any more.
 So media from offline disk need to be extracted only once and the disk can stay offline on next runs
 - Media are identified by their content.
 Duplicated media (identical files byte-by-byte) are only processed once and renaming is supported without recalulating previews etc.
 - With secured https setup the webapp can be used as PWA app on mobile devices
 - Tags are supported and such edits are propagated and updated on concurrent sessions